During pregnancy, many women decide whether or not they want to breastfeed their baby after birth.

 Does previous breast surgery affect breastfeeding?

 If you’ve had breast surgery in the past, your ability to make breast milk can be compromised.

 If you’ve had breast augmentation or enlargement, the type of surgery and the site of the incision can make a difference to your breastfeeding experience.

 In these cases, mothers need to watch for blocked ducts and mastitis.

 An implant can put pressure on the milk ducts, depending on whether it was placed above or below the chest muscles.

 A mother who has had breast reduction surgery might have had nerves or ducts severed.
 This can cause problems with her ability to maintain a full milk supply.

-Things you need to consider about breast surgery and breastfeeding ability and success:
+Things you need to consider about breast surgery:

 - How long it has been since the surgery?

 - How much tissue was removed from the breast?